UoM-ResPlat-DevOps/SpartanIntro/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 1: King Edward Is No More!
 * Since 2011 UniMelb's general cluster was been Edward (previous system was Alfred).
+* New system is Spartan (not Æthelstan or Ælfweard)
 * A review was conducted looking at the infrastructure and metrics of Edward, the University's general HPC system since 2011.
-* Edward's usage statistics show that single-core and low memory jobs dominate; 76.35% of jobs from Feb 9 2015 to Feb 9 2016 were single core, and 96.83% used 1-4GB of memory.
+Edward's usage statistics show that single-core and low memory jobs dominate; 76.35% of jobs from Feb 9 2015 to Feb 9 2016 were single core, and 96.83% used 1-4GB of memory.
 -- *Slide End* --

 -- *Slide* --
 ### Part 1: What's Different About Spartan?
-* New system is Spartan (not Æthelstan or Ælfweard)
 * Recommended solution was to make use of existing NeCTAR Research cloud with an expansion of general cloud compute provisioning and use of a smaller "true HPC" system on bare metal nodes.
 * Matches Sparta's citenzship structure.
 Spartan is not "HPC in the Cloud", it's a chimera HPC/Cloud hybrid.
+* Other institutions (e.g., University of Freibug) do "Cloud on HPC".
 -- *Slide End* --

 -- *Slide* --